Shopify/polaris-viz/src/components/MultiSeriesBarChart/MultiSeriesBarChart.md

 | --------- | ------- |
 | `boolean` | `false` |

 This changes the grouping of the bars.
 If `true` the bar groups will stack vertically, otherwise they will render individual bars for each data point in each group.
+To see an example of stacked vs. grouped orientations, refer to the images above.